 Includes the study of the basic elements and principles of organization in two dimensions and the selection, manipulation and synthesis of these components to create an organized visual expression.
+Students will apply overlapping foreshortening and diminished scale.
 Black and white media will be stressed.
 Required of art majors.
 Six hours laboratory per week.
 Credit, three semester hours.